ipfs/kubo/README.md

   - go-ipfs _implementation_ bugs in [this repo](https://github.com/ipfs/go-ipfs/issues).
   - Documentation issues in the [ipfs/docs issues](https://github.com/ipfs/docs/issues).
   - IPFS _design_ in the [ipfs/specs issues](https://github.com/ipfs/specs/issues).
-  - Exploration of new ideas in the [ipfs/notes issues](https://github.com/ipfs/notes/issues).
+  - Exploration of new ideas in [ipfs/notes issues](https://github.com/ipfs/notes/issues).
   - Ask questions and meet the rest of the community at the [IPFS Forum](https://discuss.ipfs.io).

 ## Table of Contents